 What is the best/easiest mode of transportation to get around Phoenix?

 If you don’t want to drive, then a chauffeured sedan will be your best option.
 While in Downtown Phoenix you can take the light rail, but you need transportation to get there.

+Who is your favorite local character?
 What is your favorite experience in Greater Phoenix?